-- 1st Warning: electronic device kept in the office for the remainder of the day and parent contact made - 2nd 5 days NO phone.
-Must check the phone into the office before school - 3rd 10 days NO phone.
-Must check the phone into the office before school - 11.
-Explosive Devices-Use or Possession of: Possession or use of any explosive device is divided into two categories: - A. Class I Explosive Device Is defined as the possession or use of fireworks or incendiary devices on School District property which are otherwise legal to possess. - Possession - 1st Conference to 2 days OSS - 2nd 3-5 days OSS - Use or Attempted Use - 1st 5-10 days OSS, possible extended suspension. - 2nd 10 days OSS with recommendation for extended suspension or expulsion - B. Class II Explosive Device Is defined as the possession or use of explosives, incendiary devices, bombs or similar devices; or possession of materials to manufacture such devices in whole or in part; or possession of instructions or directions for the manufacture of such devices or other explosive devices.
+- 1st Warning: electronic device kept in the office for the remainder of the day and parent contact made - 2nd Electronic device kept in the office until parent pickup - 3rd 5 days NO phone.
+If brought to school must check the phone into the office before school - 4th 10 days NO phone.
+If brought to school must check the phone into the office before school - 5th No cellphone allowed - 11.
+Explosive Devices-Use or Possession of: Possession or use of any explosive device is divided into two categories: - A. Class I Explosive Device Is defined as the possession or use of fireworks or incendiary devices on School District property which are otherwise legal to possess. - Possession - 1st Conference to 2 days OSS - 2nd 3-5 days OSS

+Use or Attempted Use

+- 1st 5-10 days OSS, possible extended suspension. - 2nd 10 days OSS with recommendation for extended suspension or expulsion

+- B. Class II Explosive Device Is defined as the possession or use of explosives, incendiary devices, bombs or similar devices; or possession of materials to manufacture such devices in whole or in part; or possession of instructions or directions for the manufacture of such devices or other explosive devices.
 (School Resource Officer must write a Police Report for Class II) - 1st 10 days OSS with recommendation for extended suspension - 12.
-Extortion Is defined as gaining or attempting to gain something of value from another by compulsion, by actual force, or by threats which place the person in fear.

-- 1st 1-3 Days ISS

-- 2nd 3-5 Days OSS

-- 13. False Alarms/Filing a False Emergency Report Includes tampering with emergency equipment or setting off false alarms; making false reports; communicating a threat or false report for the purpose of frightening, disturbing, or causing the evacuation or closure of school property.
+Extortion Is defined as gaining or attempting to gain something of value from another by compulsion, by actual force, or by threats which place the person in fear. - 1st 1-3 Days ISS - 2nd 3-5 Days OSS - 13.
+False Alarms/Filing a False Emergency Report Includes tampering with emergency equipment or setting off false alarms; making false reports; communicating a threat or false report for the purpose of frightening, disturbing, or causing the evacuation or closure of school property.